Editor’s Note: This post has been updated to reflect our selections for 2017.

-You’ve got your new favorite sleeping bag, your trusty fly fishing rod, and the perfectly broken-in pair of hiking boots.
-Now you’re ready to head out on the trail for a few nights under the stars so you’ll need a humble abode.
+You’ve got your new favorite sleeping bag, your trusty fly fishing rod, and a perfectly broken-in pair of hiking boots.
+No backcountry kit, however, is complete without a tent.
 Whether it’s a weekend getaway at the lake or a two-week trek in the Rockies, these are the tents you’ll need for your adventures this year.

 Portable, light and spacious.

 With enough space for two and weighing in at only two pounds, nine ounces, the Ghost UL 2 is the ultimate lightweight backpacking tent.
 Setup is incredibly easy, and even those who swear by instruction manuals will forego it thanks to the one-piece pole design.

 If you need a little bit more vertical room than the Ghost offers, the Fly Creek HV UL 3 works perfectly as an alternative.
 It offers 41 inches of height at its peak, compared to the 37 of the Ghost.
 While that might not sound like a lot a first, every inch counts when you’re out in the wilderness.